-To be ready for this celebration, she took herself to the hairdressers for a dreaded perm.
+To be ready for this celebration, she took herself to the hairdresser for a dreaded perm.
 My advice, ‘Perms very hit and miss.’
-She had started to ignore my input, began to feel her own way.
+She had started to ignore my input, began to feel her way.

 We were a family unit still.
 Leisure time and holidays spent together.

 Laura had a girl like plumpness, by no means fat to a mother’s eye.
 Super skinny was the trend which she wanted to follow.
 She looked over my shoulder when I prepared meals, dictated what and how much she would eat.
 I treated her like a child, piled her plate high and told her, ‘Get it eaten.’
 She gobbled a chocolate muffin one day.
 There were traces of the delicacy around the toilet bowl.
 I stormed into her room, demanded to know whether she had made herself sick.
 She had, and swore she would never do it again.
 The first promise of many: broken.

 Follow my blog: Addict Child – Lesley Sefton.
 My journey as the mother of an addict.